| Overall Grade: | B |

-Bedknobs and Broomsticks is rated G:
+Bedknobs and Broomsticks Parent Guide

 Special effects have come a long way since Bedknobs & Broomsticks won an Academy Award for Best Effects, Special Visual Effects in 1971.
 Now the film is releasing on DVD again, this time as the restored and remastered Bedknobs & Broomsticks: Enchanted Musical Edition.
 (The first DVD release in 2001 was titled the 30th Anniversary Edition.)